Cell Cryopreservation Market

 -

-In May 2025, the Cell Cryopreservation Market was projected to grow at a CAGR of approximately 21.5%, driven by rising demand for cell-based therapies, expanding biobanking applications, and advancements in cryopreservation technologies.
+In May 2025, Cell Cryopreservation Market was projected to grow at a rate of approximately 21.5%, driven by rising demand for cell-based therapies, expanding biobanking applications, and advancements in cryopreservation technologies.

 -